Toast5286/Gradio_GRPC/README.md

 ## Deploy

-To deploy this program it needes to compile the GRPC with the folowwing command:
+To deploy this program it needes to compile the GRPC with the folowing command:

 ```bash
   python -m grpc_tools.protoc --proto_path=./protos --python_out=. --grpc_python_out=. generic_box.proto